Cris272500/PG_Final_Project/README.md

 <div style="text-align: center;"> <h2>Installations</h2> </div>

 Previously, we explained the different modules we used in this project.
-To use these modules, we will perform the following configurations:
+To use these modules, we will perform the following configurations, before performing the installations, we need to clone the repository using:
+`git clone https://github.com/Cris272500/PG_Final_Project.git` once this is done, we will proceed with the installations.

 1. Install Python
 	To verify that Python is installed correctly, open the command prompt (CMD) and execute the following command: